withastro/astro/.changeset/forty-trains-notice.md

 'astro': minor
 ---

-Makes `defineConfig` generic

-TypeScript will now provide feedback at the type level when using `defineConfig`.
-For example, it will make sure `i18n.defaultLocale` is one of the locales declared in `i18n.locales`
+Improves `defineConfig` type safety.
+TypeScript will now error if a group of related options do not have coherent types.
+For example, it will now error if `i18n.defaultLocale` is not one of the locales specified in `i18n.locales`